Sickness benefit in general

 If necessary, also check the history and make any necessary adjustments.

-To record the time off, follow these steps:
+To record the absence, follow these steps:

 - Answer these questions: